Herb Abrams: Death

 Abrams died on July 23, 1996, at St. Vincent's Hospital in Manhattan, New York of a heart attack while in police custody.
 Before his death, police had found Abrams in his Manhattan office naked and covered in baby oil, destroying furniture with a baseball bat.
 Abrams' autopsy showed he had cocaine and valium in his system when he died.
 He was buried in New Montefiore Cemetery in West Babylon, New York.

 Abrams' ex-girlfriend said that during the last few years of his life, he had experienced paranoia when high on cocaine.
 Allegedly, Abrams owed various people money, and insisted on destroying furniture to find non-existent "bugging devices" he believed were secretly recording him.

 Legacy

 Dark Side of the Ring aired an episode focused on the life of Abrams titled "Cocaine & Cowboy Boots: The Herb Abrams Story" in May 2020.
-It was the third-highest rated episode in the show's then 14 episode history.

 Jonathan Plombon released a biography on Abrams titled Tortured Ambition: The Story of Herb Abrams and the UWF in September 2021.